People unfriend one another on Facebook to either prove a point or move on with their lives.

 The intent is typically not to make this permanent.

-In this scenario, the person who is doing the unfriending on Facebook is merely trying to let the other know that they are unhappy about something.
+In this scenario, the person who is doing the unfriending on Facebook is merely letting the one to blame know that they are unhappy about something.

-They may feel like they have no other way to let this person know how they feel and be taken seriously.
+They feel like there is no alternative to letting this person know how they feel and be taken seriously.

-They resort to doing this because it makes them feel like they can take some kind of control over the situation.
+They resort to doing this believing it gives them a degree of control over the situation.

 It gives them a sense of security to know that there is a tool that they can use to strike back.

-If they are unfriending someone that they are relatively close to, they will grow to miss this person’s attention and presence.
+In unfriending someone they are relatively close to, they grow to miss this person’s attention and presence.

 They will also be constantly asked by mutual friends about why they have unfriended that particular person.